nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Use case: Add a pet**

 **MSS**
-1. Actor requests to add pet
+1. Actor requests to add a pet
 2. System deletes the pet<br>
    Use case ends.